-Falling stars, also known as "shooting stars," have been mesmerizing stargazers for centuries.
-They are not actually stars at all, but streaks of light that can suddenly appear anywhere in the night sky.
-Falling stars are made of tiny bits of dust and rock called meteoroids.
-When this material enters Earth's atmosphere at tens of thousands of miles per hour, it immediately burns up.
+Falling stars, also known as "shooting stars," have mesmerized stargazers for centuries.
+They are not stars but streaks of light that suddenly appear in the night sky.
+Falling stars are tiny bits of interplanetary dust and rock called meteoroids.
+When this material enters Earth's atmosphere at tens of thousands of miles per hour, it burns up due to friction.
 Astronomers call the blazing material streaking across the sky a meteor.
-Most are faint and last for less than a second, while some "fireballs" can light up the sky (magnitude -4) and last for several seconds.
-Meteors can be seen on any given night, but they are best seen on moonless nights, far away from city lights.
+Most are faint and last less than a second, but some "fireballs" can light up the sky (magnitude -4) and persist for several seconds.
+We can see meteors any night, but we have the best chances on moonless nights, far away from city lights.

-Several times during the year and over the course of several nights, Earth encounters many swarms of meteoroids at once, called meteor showers.
-These showers take place annually, are predictable, and appear to radiate from the same general area of the sky.
+Several times during the year, Earth encounters swarms of meteoroids at once, which produce meteor showers.
+These showers occur annually, are predictable, and always radiate from the same area of the sky.

-Each meteor shower is named for the constellation where most of its meteors appear to originate—the Geminids (Gemini), Perseids (Perseus), and so on.
-When you’re observing a meteor shower, locate its namesake constellation as a good starting point for your observations.
+Scientists name each meteor shower for the constellation where most of its meteors appear to originate—the Geminids radiate from Gemini, the Perseids radiate from Perseus, and so on.
+When you watch a meteor shower, its namesake constellation is a good starting point for your observations.

-Meteor showers occur when Earth passes through a trail of interplanetary debris left over from past comets or asteroids making their journeys around the Sun.
-Some years, meteor showers can put on fine displays of several hundred or more shooting stars per hour, while other years can produce less-than-average displays.
-However, on rare occasions, some meteor showers can treat us to an incredible display of thousands of shooting stars over a brief period.
-This is known as a meteor storm.
-The Leonids meteor storm of 1966 produced thousands of shooting stars per minute that fell through the Earth's atmosphere during a brief 15-minute window.
-Those fortunate to have witnessed this storm likened it to falling rain.
+Meteor showers occur when Earth passes through a trail of interplanetary debris leftover from past comets or asteroids.
+Some years, meteor showers put on light shows with several hundred shooting stars per hour.
+Other times, showers are less-than-average displays.
+Once in a long while, meteor showers can treat us to a dazzling display with thousands of shooting stars over a brief period!
+Scientists call these outbursts meteor storms.
+The Leonids meteor storm of 1966 produced thousands of shooting stars per minute that fell through the Earth's atmosphere during a brief, 15-minute window.
+Lucky observers who saw the storm likened it to falling rain.
 So yes, when it rains, it can sometimes pour!

 - Most meteor showers last for several days.
-Research which night the meteor shower will reach peak activity—when the highest number of shooting stars is expected.
+Research which night the meteor shower will reach peak activity—when we expect to see the highest number of shooting stars.
 But plan to observe on nights around the peak as well.
 We've included the peak nights for each shower in the list below.

-- While facing a meteor shower's radiant point is the ideal direction to orient yourself, be aware that some meteors associated with a shower may appear elsewhere in the sky.
+- While facing a meteor shower's radiant point is ideal, be aware that some meteors associated with a shower may appear elsewhere in the sky.

 - Set your alarm clock to wake up around midnight.
-Bright meteors are often best seen after midnight and into the early morning hours when the radiant is at its highest point, and the sky directly overhead is facing the same direction that Earth travels around the Sun.
-Earth's orbital speed adds a boost to the speed at which the particles hit the atmosphere making them burn hotter and therefore brighter.
-So, do not call it quits after an evening of viewing.
-Stay out past midnight for the best chance at seeing bright meteors.
+Bright meteors are often best seen after midnight and into the early morning hours when the radiant is at its highest point and the sky directly overhead is facing the same direction that Earth travels around the Sun.
+Earth's orbital speed boosts the speed at which particles hit the atmosphere, making them burn hotter and brighter.
+Whatever you do, do not call it quits after an early evening viewing.
+Stay out past midnight for the best chance of seeing bright meteors.

-- Look for smoke trails.
-Some of the brighter meteors may leave behind a smoky trail or train in their wakes that may last for several seconds.
-Larger debris may create an extremely bright fireball that can light up the sky.
-Such a fireball is called a bolide.
+- Look for smoke trails and bolides.
+Some brighter meteors leave a smoky trail or train in their wake that lasts for several seconds.
+Larger debris can create an extremely bright fireball that lights up the sky.
+These fireballs are called bolides.

-- Many of the best meteor showers take place from August to December, so be prepared to dress warmly (in layers), lay down on a blanket, or use a lawn chair that supports your neck.
-Believe us, you do not want to tilt your head back for long periods without some form of neck support.
+- Many of the best meteor showers occur from August to December, so be prepared to dress warmly (in layers), lay down on a blanket, or use a lawn chair to support your neck.
+Believe us; you do not want to tilt your head back for long periods without some form of neck support.
 And do not forget the bug spray!
 Mosquitoes can ruin a meteor shower observing session–especially the Perseids, which takes place each summer.

-- Because meteors can appear anywhere over a large swath of sky, using a telescope is fruitless due to its narrow field of view.
-A binocular can be helpful if you are pointing it in the right section of the sky at the right time.
-But for best results, just use your own unaided eyes.
+- Because meteors can appear anywhere over a large swath of sky, a telescope—with its narrow field of view—won't be much help.
+You can sometimes catch a meteor in a wide-field binocular if you point it in the right section of the sky at the right time.
+But for best results, use your unaided eye.

 - Of course, we still recommend bringing your telescope along, though!
 Take a break from hunting meteors and observe a few of your favorite celestial objects under pristine dark skies.

 - Look for different colors as the meteors streak across the sky.
-Colors depend on the composition of the metals within the meteors and the speed at which they enter the atmosphere.
-One of the best meteor showers is the Geminids, known for producing a variety of different colored meteors including orange (sodium), and yellow (iron).
+A meteor's color depends on the composition of metals within it and the speed at which it enters the atmosphere.
+One of the best meteor showers is the Geminids, known for producing multicolored meteors, including orange (sodium) and yellow (iron).

-- Plan a trip outside of the city, so your eyes will be dark adapted to see more of the fainter meteors.
-If you observe from the city, give your eyes at least 20 minutes to dark adapt.
+- Plan a trip outside the city, so your eyes can dark-adapt to see more of the fainter meteors.
+If you observe from the city, give your eyes at least 20 minutes away from bright lights and screens to dark-adapt.

-- Capture meteor streaks by using a DSLR camera with a wide-angle lens and attached to a tripod.
-Leave the camera shutter open for an extended period of time and see what you can capture.
+- Capture meteor streaks with a DSLR camera, a wide-angle lens, and a tripod.
+Leave the camera shutter open for an extended period and see what you capture.

-- Count the number of meteors you see for a given time period.
-Because some shooting stars can occur in the blink of an eye, chances are good that someone else in your viewing party may spot some that you missed.
+- Count the number of meteors you see for a given period.
+Because some shooting stars can occur in the blink of an eye, someone in your viewing party may spot a few you missed.

 - Be patient.
 Do not expect to see shooting stars raining down every few seconds.
 It may take quite a while before you spot your first meteor.
 Relax and keep looking up.
 Your chance of spotting several bright meteors throughout the night is much higher than the person who chooses to stay in bed.

 - Another rewarding hobby for meteor shower lovers is collecting meteorites.
-A meteorite is the material that impacts the Earth when a meteor makes it all the way to the ground.
+A meteorite is the material that impacts the Earth when a meteor makes it to the ground.
 You can find meteorites at local rock shops or online.
-Or, if you're really adventurous, go with a guide to a remote desert location where meteorites can be found sitting on the surface after a shower.
-Some of these rocks or metallic balls can be quite large—and billions of years old!
+Or, if you're feeling adventurous, go with a guide to a remote desert location where you can find meteorites sitting on the surface after a shower.
+Some of these rocks or metallic balls can be large—and billions of years old!

 Major Meteor Showers

-Although there are over 20 established meteor showers that occur each year, here is a list of 10 of the more popular named meteor showers:
+Although there are over 20 established meteor showers that occur each year, here is a list of the two most popular named meteor showers:

-As the name suggest, the Southern Delta Aquarids is best visible from the Southern Hemisphere.
-This meteor shower will be active from July 12 to August 23, 2021 and peaks on the night of July 28 and morning of July 29, 2021 with 15 to 20 meteors per hour.
-On peak night, the moon will be in a waning gibbous phase.
-Parent comet is 96P/Machholz
+As the name suggests, the Southern Delta Aquarids is best visible from the Southern Hemisphere.
+This meteor shower will be active from July 12 to August 23, 2023, and peaks on the night of July 28 and the morning of July 29, 2023, with 15 to 20 meteors per hour.
+On peak night, the Moon will be a waxing gibbous, making this year less than ideal for viewing the shower.
+Astronomers think the parent comet is 96P/Machholz.

-The Draconids, also known as the Giacobinids, will be active between October 6 and 10, 2021 and peaks on the night of October 7.
-It is an unusual meteor shower because the best viewing takes place in the early evening rather than after midnight like most other meteor showers.
-Although the Draconids is considered a minor meteor shower, producing roughly 10 meteors per hour, it is capable of producing an intense meteor storm.
-This was the case back in 1933 and 1946 when more than 5,000 meteors per hour were seen by lucky observers.
-This year the peak will fall just past new moon which could make for an even better show with the moonlight out of the way.
-Look for the radiant to appear near the constellation Draco the Dragon.
-The Draconids parent comet is 21P/Giacobini-Zinner.
+The Draconids, also known as the Giacobinids, will be active between October 6 and 10, 2023, peaking on October 7, 2023.
+It is an unusual meteor shower because the best viewing takes place in the early evening rather than after midnight, like most other meteor showers.
+Although the Draconids is a minor meteor shower, producing roughly ten meteors per hour, it can create an intense meteor storm—as it did in 1933 and 1946 when lucky observers saw more than 5,000 meteors per hour.
+The Draconids will peak a day after the third quarter Moon this year.
+Moonlight will block all but the brightest meteors.
+Look for the radiant near the constellation Draco the Dragon.
+The Draconids’ parent comet is 21P/Giacobini-Zinner.

-The Leonids is an average meteor shower that arrives between November 6 and November 30, 2021 and produces up to 15 meteors per hour at its peak.
-However, what is truly unique about this meteor shower is that it has a cyclonic peak (dramatic outbursts) which takes place about every 33 years.
+The Leonids is an average meteor shower, active between November 6 and November 30, 2023, and may produce up to 15 meteors per hour at its peak.
+What is unique about this meteor shower is its cyclonic peak, which occurs about every 33 years.
 During the cyclonic peak, thousands upon thousands of meteors can rain down.
-Perhaps its most famous outburst was the "Great Meteor Storm” that occurred in 1833 and another in 1966.
-Because the Earth runs directly head-on into the debris field of Comet Tempel-Tuttle, Leonid meteors travel much faster than other storms (45 miles per second).
-A very bright waxing gibbous moon will be in the sky during its peak on the night of November 16 and morning of November 17, 2021 and will wash out all but this year’s brightest meteors.
+Its most famous outbursts were the "Great Meteor Storms" in 1833 and 1966.
+The last storm occurred in 2002, so we aren't due for another one this year.
+Because the Earth runs head-on into the Comet Tempel-Tuttle's debris field, Leonid meteors travel much faster than other storms (45 miles per second).
+The Leonids peak on the morning of November 17, 2023, and the bright waxing crescent Moon will set early—leaving a dark sky.
 Face towards the constellation Leo the Lion and look for its radiant point, although Leonid meteors can appear anywhere in the sky.

-The best way to experience a meteor shower is to head into a darker rural area far away from light pollution and just lay back and wait for the occasional burst of light.
-Having patience will pay off as you begin to see stars lose their "adhesiveness” and begin to fall and quickly become absorbed by the black sky.
-If you are lucky to be looking up at the right time, you might even see a bright, colorful fireball piercing the sky that will surely elicit loud cheers in unison from fellow meteor shower observers.
-Nothing is more exciting than being with others who share the same passion and curiosity as you!
-Enjoy the show and remember that you have nothing to lose if you choose to wish upon a falling star or two.
+The best way to experience a meteor shower is to head to a dark, rural area away from light pollution, lie back, and wait for the occasional burst of light.
+Your patience will pay off as you see stars lose their "adhesiveness," falling quickly into the black sky.
+If you look up at the right time, you might even see a bright, colorful fireball piercing the atmosphere, eliciting cheers among your fellow observers.
+Enjoy the show and remember—you have nothing to lose if you wish upon a falling star or two.